-- Show videos of the proper administration of the Walk and Turn test. - Have students practice in the classroom first, pairing up.
+• Show videos of the proper administration of the Walk and Turn test.

+• Have students practice in the classroom first, pairing up.
 Then take students outside and conduct scenarios.
-Emphasize the cues and clues observed. - igspace LE1332.4.
-Describe how to provide instructions for the walking stage of the Walk and Turn test http://www.fdle.state.fl.us/ATMS/BTM20.aspx
+Emphasize the cues and clues observed.

+☑ LE1332.4.
+Describe how to provide instructions for the walking stage of the Walk and Turn test
-Conduct the following activities after showing the video and video segment listed below from DWI Detection and Standard Field Sobriety Tests: Video Series:

-WAT Demonstration
+Conduct the following activities after showing a WAT Demonstration video.
+You can find videos on YouTube or in the media files available on the NHTSA website.